 In 1926 Holtby toured South Africa studying the conditions and problems of native Africans.
 The novel Mandoa, Mandoa!
 (1933) was written as a result of this interest; it examines the striking differences between the African way of life and the European "civilised" way of life.
 Holtby also became very active in helping fund the work of William Ballinger, a Scotsman working in Africa to improve conditions for native South Africans, by providing education, grants and sponsorships.
 This support was not just limited to campaigning and writing letters of appeal for funds, but direct funding from her own pocket.

-Holtby collapsed whilst campaigning for the Labour Party in the 1932 General Election; after a second collapse in 1933 she was diagnosed with a kidney disease and given two years to live.
-The last two years of her life became a frenzy of work, continuing with her journalism, publishing two more books in 1934: Truth is not Sober and Women and a Changing Society.
-Holtby died in a London nursing home on 29th September 1935.
+Winifred collapsed whilst campaigning for the Labour Party in the 1931 General Election, and after a second collapse in 1932 she was diagnosed with Bright’s disease and given two years to live.
+The last two years of her life became a frenzy of work, continuing with her journalism, publishing two more books in 1934: Truth is not Sober and Women and a Changing Society, and of course working on what would become her most famous novel, South Riding.
+Winifred Holtby died in a London nursing home on 29 September 1935.